 Aquaculture that is not welfare-oriented adversely impacts ecosystems in three ways:

 Diffused feed from aquaculture operations attracts wild fish.
 This, in turn, attracts larger predatory fish and mammals (Miller & Semmens, 2002) which are harmful to farm operations and can injure themselves by becoming entangled in aquaculture gear (Barrett et al., 2018).

-Wild fish collected near farms are 16 times more likely to have diseases and parasites, which are easily spread between farmed and wild populations (Barrett et al., 2018).
+Wild fish collected near farms are 16 times more likely to have diseases and parasites.
+These are easily spread between farmed and wild populations (Barrett et al., 2018).

 Fish frequently escape from farms and threaten local species by interbreeding, competing for resources, and transmitting diseases and parasites (Flatt & Ryan, 2017).

 Optimal farmed fish welfare decreases many of these risks.
 Under good welfare, fish eat more efficiently, and less feed is diffused to attract wild fish (Miller & Semmens, 2002).
 Fish are less susceptible to infections and parasites, thereby reducing the likelihood of spreading these to wild populations (Naylor & Burke, 2005).
 And fish who are less stressed appear to attempt fewer escapes (Cerqueira et al., 2020 & 2017).

 Aquaculture is the fastest-growing food sector worldwide, and already today over 50% of seafood comes from farms (Ritchie & Roser, 2020).
 On these farms, between 73 and 180 billion fish are reared at any given time (Fishcount, 2019).
 In the future, aquaculture will likely expand much further and produce the majority of seafood consumed.

 Nevertheless, many fish reared in aquaculture continue to suffer greatly.
 Welfare issues include diseases, crowding, improper handling, poor water quality, and the inability to display their natural behavior (e.g. Animal Charity Evaluators, 2019, Fish Welfare Initiative, 2019).
 Consequently, in most aquaculture farms, fish are exposed to constant stress and mortality rates are high (Ashley, 2007).

 Marine Fish Conservation